slyrus/shortcut/doc/shortcut.md

 directed graphs, and I needed to represent undirected graphs, hence shortcut.

+Shortcut is a functional library for graphs in which the data is represented by immutable data structures.
+The consequence of this is that when you "add a node" to a graph, you don't, strictly speaking, modify the existing graph such that it has an additional node, but rather you create a new graph which contains all of the original nodes and a new node.
+This functional style may take some getting used to at first, but it is consistent with the general design principles embodied in clojure.
+Ok, you might be thinking: "isn't this horribly inefficient?"
+Well, it turns out that clojure was designed for exactly this sort of thing and has a number of efficient primitive operations to support this design.
+Ok, and now you might be thinking "but that's insane; how do I add a whole bunch of nodes and edges to a graph?"
+Well, the general idea is to either use recursive functions or, better yet, use the reduce function which allows one to pass an argument between successive iterations of calling a given function.
+This allows one to do things like:

+    (reduce add-node (make-graph)
+            ["these" "strings" "will" "all" "each" "be" "nodes"])

+# Using Shortcut

 To use shortcut from your clojure application/repl/programming-environment of choice, make sure that either the shortcut jar or source directory is on your classpath and